 - Preheat oven to 350 degrees.
 Line a 9x9 baking pan with parchment paper and then spray with baking spray.
 Set aside.

-- For the Brownies: Melt the butter and chocolate in a small saucepan over medium low heat, constantly stirring until completely melted.
+- Melt the butter and chocolate in a small saucepan over medium low heat, constantly stirring until completely melted.
 Remove from the heat and whisk in the sugar, eggs and vanilla.
 Add the flour and carefully combine.
 Transfer to the parchment lined baking pan and set aside.

-- For the Cheesecake: In a food processor, combine the cream cheese, sugar, egg yolk, and vanilla and whip together until there are no lumps.
+- In a food processor, combine the cream cheese, sugar, egg yolk, and vanilla and whip together until there are no lumps.

 - Using a spoon, drop pieces of the cheesecake batter on top of the brownie batter.
 Then using a knife, swirl the two batters together until you have a marbled effect.